 The map of temples in Bagan

-Until now, after nearly a thousand of years being devastated by time and by the war, there are still more than 2,200 temples in Bagan which are relatively immaculate, preserved in a field with total area of about 25 km2.
+Until now, after nearly a thousand years being devastated by time and by the war, there are still more than 2,200 temples in Bagan which are relatively immaculate, preserved in a field with a total area of about 25 km2.
 This field has no inhabitants and is called Bagan archaeological zone or simply Old Bagan to distinguish it with New Bagan- the newly constructed urban area nearby.

-The Bagan Archaeological zone is an uninhabited field with thousands of temples and towers
+The Bagan Archaeological Zone is an uninhabited field with thousands of temples and towers

 In the two poles North-South of the reservation area, there are two small towns which are about 15 km far away from each other named Nyang-U and New Bagan, where are the stop vacations of the visitors coming from all over the world.
 There are airports, bus stations, hotels, restaurants, and even a golf course…

 Ananda Temple is one of the largest and the best-preserved temples here.
 It was built in 1105 and indicated the supreme boundless wisdom of the Buddha.
-The temple is made of stone with a cross-shaped architecture; in the centre, it is a cube and on each side, there is a standing Buddha statue.
+The temple is made of stone with a cross-shaped architecture; in the center, it is a cube and on each side, there is a standing Buddha statue.

 Shweleiktoo Temple is located among the paths, which connects Nyang-U to New Bagan, crossing the Old Bagan.
 Although Shweleiktoo is not the greatest or the most beautiful temple in Bagan, there is a narrow, dark staircase in the temple leading to a large balcony facing the sun which attracts the visitors’ curiosity.
 Shweleiktoo has a narrow, dark staircase in the temple leading to a large balcony facing the sun.
-Looking from this balcony, Bagan field extends to the horizon, and there are many shrines hiding under the trees.
-When the sun gradually rises, the sky glows the beautiful amber, shines a mysterious light into the tile temples and reddens them in the dawn.
+Looking from this balcony, the Bagan field extends to the horizon, and there are many shrines hiding under the trees.
+When the sun gradually rises, the sky glows the beautiful amber, shines a mysterious light into the tile temples, and reddens them in the dawn.

-The palatial architecture of Shwezigon Golden Temple
+The golden architecture of Shwezigon Golden Temple

 Making the tourists dazzled by the bright yellow which is outstanding in the blue sky, Shwezigon really has a magnificent architecture which is different from that of the Golden Temples in Bangkok, in Vientiane or in Mandalay.
 Many tourists prefer to see the panoramic view of Bagan from a height of 40 meters of Shwezigon temple in the sunset.